How To Start Selling On Fine Art America (And Make Money)

 1) Do Keyword Research

-Basically, people visiting Fine Art America search for art they would like to buy through keywords and tags.
+People visiting Fine Art America search for art they would like to buy using keywords and tags, as this POD site operates like a search engine.

-Knowing the most popular keywords (relevant to your business) readers type will help your art become discoverable more easily.
+Knowing the most popular keywords (relevant to your business) that readers type will help your art become more easily discoverable.

 Doing keyword research manually will not be enough – it’s better to use a keyword research tool to brainstorm keyword ideas.